wbez/ferris-ds/README.md

 Make sure you have a [personal access token](https://github.com/settings/tokens) for GitHub and that token is available as the environment variable `GITHUB_TOKEN`.

-Also make sure you have a [personal access token](https://app.clubhouse.io/chicagopublicmedia/settings/account/api-tokens) for Clubhouse and that token is available as the environment variable `CLUBHOUSE_API_TOKEN`.
+Also make sure you have a [personal access token](https://app.shortcut.com/chicagopublicmedia/settings/account/api-tokens) for Shortcut and that token is available as the environment variable `SHORTCUT_API_TOKEN`.

 Make sure you're authenticated for npm publishing.